Life can look good on the outside, and yet inside, your body feels tense, your mind restless, or your energy quietly depleted.

 1. Personality Stress

-This arises when we over-identify with the adaptive patterns that helped us navigate childhood or early life.
+Personality stress arises when we over-identify with the personality patterns that helped us navigate childhood or early life.
 We perform.
 We please.
 We perfect.
 We prove.
 These patterns may align with your Enneagram type, but the deeper truth is that they protect you at the cost of connection with your authentic self.

 2. Chronic Stress

-This is the widely recognized stressor from external demands, responsibilities, caregiving, and over-responsibility.
+Chronic Stress is the widely recognized stressor from external demands, responsibilities, caregiving, and over-responsibility.
 It is the accumulation of many pressures over time.
 The danger is not the stress itself but getting stuck in the survival state that follows.
-Many people live here without realizing their nervous system never returns to rest.
+Many people are stuck in chronic stress without realizing their nervous system never returns to rest.
 If chronic stress goes on for too long, our system begins to shut down, and it becomes what we call burnout.

 3. Gender Stress

-Rooted in roles, expectations, and conditioning we inherit without noticing.
-Many women learn to silence their needs, minimize their voice, or carry emotional and invisible labour without support.
+Gender stress is rooted in the roles, expectations, and conditioning we inherit without noticing.
+Many women learn to silence their needs, suppress their anger, minimize their voice, or carry emotional and invisible labour without support.
 Men learn to disconnect from their hearts and be strong as protectors and providers.
 These patterns create an armour that results in a slow erosion of vitality.

 Rooted in Meaning and Soul